thisisranjithk/space-tourism-website/README.md

 # Space Tourium Website

 Space Tourium is a visually stunning, responsive website built using **Next.js** and **Tailwind CSS**.
 It offers a seamless user experience, showcasing a futuristic design for space tourism enthusiasts.
+This project was completed as part of a **Frontend Mentor challenge**, providing a real-world design to improve coding and problem-solving skills.

 ## Features